MajorZiploc/tooling_notes/inkscape/notes.md

+# toggle scroll bars on canvas
+ctrl + b

+# pane view
+<space> + mouse

+# convert object to path
+Path -> Object to Path

+# add path effects
+Path -> Path Effects...
+  useful for things like bending text (if the text object was converted to a path)

 Path and Object top tabs are good for common tasks for modifying objects to path for example is often needed